cmswalker/fullpage-react/README.md

 ```

-###### Events
+###### Events API

-There are two functions located on the Fullpage class.
+There are two functions located on the `Fullpage` class.
 These are used for manually changing the vertical and horizontal slides via UI.
 An example can be found here [here](https://github.com/cmswalker/fullpage-react/blob/master/examples/fullpageReactExample.js)